aiekick/ImGuiFileDialog/README.md

 - Thumbnails Display (agnostic way for compatibility with any backend, sucessfully tested with OpenGl and Vulkan)
 - The dialog can be embedded in another user frame than the standard or modal dialog
 - Can tune validation buttons (placements, widths, inversion)
+- Can quick select a parrallel directory of a path, in the path composer (when you clikc on a / you have a popup)

 ## Singleton Pattern vs. Multiple Instances